oar-team/kameleon/docs/source/grid5000_tutorial.rst

       [kameleon]: Log file : /home/cristian/Repositories/exptools/setup_complex_exp/tests/new_version/kameleon.log

 With this simple example, we have already introduced most of the Kameleon concepts and syntax.
-First, how recipes are structured.
-Which could be done using: sections, steps, microsteps.
+First, how recipes are structured using a hierarchy composed of: sections, steps, microsteps.

 * Sections: The sections correspond to the minimal actions that have to be performed in order to have a software stack that can be run almost anywhere.
 This brings to Kameleon a high degree of customizability, reuse of